-Since 1936, Blue Cross and Blue Shield of Alabama has developed a reputation as a company with steadfast values.
-Because integrity is fundamental to the way we do business, we have become a respected name and a healthcare leader in Alabama.
+Since 1936, our Company has developed a solid reputation reflecting trust and steadfast values.
+Because integrity is fundamental to the way we do business, we are a respected name and a healthcare leader in Alabama and beyond.
 Our ethical practices have helped us build a strong foundation and are one of the reasons our customers know they can depend on us when it matters most.

 It is important to remember that the ends do not justify the means.
-Making ethical decisions is just good business sense for a successful future.
-We must ensure that we not only know the correct path but follow that path, because holding true to our principles and values is critical to our success.
+We must ensure we know and follow the correct path of making ethical decisions because holding true to our principles and values is critical to our success.
+This is just good business sense for a successful future.

-Our Code of Ethics and Business Conduct provides direction on expected ethical behavior at our Company.
-It is our playbook that ensures we act with integrity and honor throughout the Company.
+Our Code of Ethics and Business Conduct, also referred to as the Codebook, provides our workforce clear direction on expected ethical behavior.
+It is our playbook that ensures we act with integrity and honor - on behalf of the Company.
 I encourage you to familiarize yourself with our Codebook and the principles that guide our organization.

-If you have a question about proper conduct or the Compliance program, contact your manager or the Compliance Office.
+If you have any questions about proper conduct or the Compliance Program, please contact your manager or the Compliance Office.

-With your commitment, we can ensure Blue Cross and Blue Shield of Alabama continues to do the right thing, at the right time and for the right reason.
+With your commitment, we can ensure Blue Cross and Blue Shield of Alabama continues to do the right thing, at the right time, and for the right reason.